system-mining/sample-config/change-the-ip-subnet-of-dockers-docker0-interface.md

 # II.
 Solution:

-I have some research on Google, and have a script to make it automatically.

 1. First of all, you can copy the code below.
-Or you can fork from [https://github.com/trexanhvn/Change-Docker-interface.git](https://github.com/trexanhvn/Change-Docker-interface.git) and pull .sh file.
-2. After that, run this command to .sh file can be running as root
+2. After that, run it with sudo permisson
    ```
    chmod +x docker.sh
    ```